ekalinicheva/multi_layer_vegetation/README.md

 * `Pl_XX_predicted_coverage_ep_YY.tif` - vegetation layers' occupancy prediction (soft assigment, obtained directly from output logits).
 Hard classification results are produced in the postprocessing step from 3D predictions.
 * `epoch_YY.pt` - saved model of YY-th epoch with the corresponding optimizer, scheduler and z_max and dist_max for data normalization.

+## Using pretreined model
+You can use an already pretrained model to continue learning.
+For this ou should set :
+* _args.model_train = False_
+* _args.trained_ep_ - the epoch of the pretrained model you want to use
+* _args.path_model_ - the path to the folder with the pretrained model The model optimizer, scheduler, as well as data normalizaion parameters such as _z_max_ and _dist_max_ will be taked from the pretrained model.
+Otherwise, all the other parameters should be precised in the configuration file.
+The output will be saved in the `results/` folder in the same format as during the normal training.

+## Inference
+If you want to make predictions on some new unlabeled data, simply set:
+* _args.model_inference = True_
+* _args.trained_ep_ - the epoch of the trained model you want to use
+* _args.path_model_ - the path to the folder with the trained model
+* _args.inference_pl_ - the ids of the datasets you want to classify
+* _args.path_inference_ - the path to the folder with the inference data.
+Note that the structure of the folder, as well as file names should be the same as `data_point_clouds` folder.
+The output will be saved in the `results/` folder in the same format as during the normal training.

 ## Postprocessing
+Once the model is trained you can either work with the classified test data that is already in the result folder, either you can produce some new results using inference option.
+The point classification is in `Pl_XX_predicted_coverage_ep_YY.ply`, therefore you can use code `create_rasters/create_mesh_and_rasters.py` to generate binary occupancy maps, height maps, and a mesh.
+Finally, if you want to produce some supplementary statistics on the area of interest, you can use `create_rasters/create_different_results.py`.
+It will produce a csv file with different statistics at plot level, plus some supplementary visual results.

 ## Citation